Ramji Kaul, Assistant Dean for Career Planning

-Alyson L. Robbins, Public Interest Director
+Lara Finkbeiner, Public Interest Director

 Greta M. Trakul, Attorney-Counselor and Judicial Clerkship Advisor

-cum laude, and her bachelor of arts degree with honors in political theory and constitutional democracy from Michigan State University—James Madison College.
+cum laude, and her B.A. degree with honors in political theory and constitutional democracy from Michigan State University—James Madison College.
 After law school, Greta spent two years practicing commercial litigation and bankruptcy/restructuring with Bryan Cave LLP in Phoenix, Arizona.
 She relocated back to Michigan, where she spent three years in the litigation and eminent domain practice groups at Clark Hill PLC.
-She then clerked for former Michigan Court Justice Maura Corrigan.
-Just prior to joining OCP, Greta served as the Director of Career Services and Outreach at the University of Detroit Mercy School of Law for almost five years.
+She then clerked for former Michigan Supreme Court Justice Maura Corrigan.
+Prior to joining the Law School, Greta also served as the Director of Career Services and Outreach at the University of Detroit Mercy School of Law.